DV

 ETF Comparison

-A head-to-head comparison of Vanguard S&P 500 ETF and Vanguard Total Stock Market ETF covering yield, cost, risk, and income potential.
+A head-to-head comparison of Vanguard's S&P 500 and Total Stock Market index funds covering index breadth, concentration, cost, and portfolio role — with yield and income as the secondary story.

 Side-by-side snapshot

-Full nameVanguard S&P 500 ETFVanguard Total Stock Market ETF
+Full nameVanguard S&P 500 ETFVanguard Morningstar Total Stock Market ETF

 IssuerVanguardVanguard